ChetCromer/NetworkRestart/README.md

 ## Acknowledgments

-* We thought this could be a useful tool for other trying to accomplish similar goals with automation of task through an active directory.
+* We thought this could be a useful tool for others trying to accomplish similar goals with automation of tasks through an active directory.
 We hope this helps future devs.
 Thank You.